felix19350/pg_faker/README.md

 ```

+The `dev-infra` folder contains a ready to use Postgres 17 container that can be used as a development environment

+The `extension` folder contains the Postgresql extension definition and the Makefile that should be used to build and test the extension

 The `src` folder contains different implementations of a simple function in different languages (currently only C).

-The `tests` folder contains the unit tests for the implemented
+The `tests` folder contains the unit tests for the implemented custom functions.

-custom functions.
+## Using the provided development environment

 The project provides a Postgres 17 docker image that mounts the project directory to `/usr/share/pg-custom-functions` and can be used as a self-contained development environment - don't use it for production purposes.

-You can build the Docker image using the `make build-container` command and then run it using `make run-container`.
+You can build the Docker image using Makefile in the `dev-infra` folder.
+Use `make build-container` command and then run it using `make run-container`.
 From there you can create a shell to that container and start hacking or attach Visual Studio Code to a running docker container.

 ## Building the project

 In order to build the custom function the the libraries and headers for C language backend development are required (`postgresql-server-dev-17`).

-The `./src/c` directory contains the source code for the extension and it needs to be compiled as a shared library so it can be dynamically loaded by Postgresql (see [official docs](https://www.postgresql.org/docs/17/xfunc-c.html#DFUNC) for more details).
+The `./src/c` directory contains the source code for the extension and it needs to be compiled as a shared library so it can be dynamically loaded by Postgresql.
+In order to build the code, use the Makefile in

-This can be accomplished by running the `make build` command.
-The `build` target compiles the custom functions and moves the resulting shared library to the posgresql lib dir where the custom functions can be resolved by Postgresql.
+the `extension` directory and run the `make install` command.
+If this command is successful, you are ready to go.

+This basically takes the compiled shared library and places it in the correct directory (e.g. `/usr/lib/postgresql/17/lib`) and copies the extension control and data file to the correct directory (e.g. `/usr/share/postgresql/17/extension`)

 ## Using the custom functions